cyrilbois/blog-1/docs/resources/node.md

 * [Adonis](https://adonisjs.com/) - AdonisJs is a Node.js web framework with a breath of fresh air and drizzle of elegant syntax on top of it.
 * [Cote](http://cote.js.org/) - A Node.js library for building zero-configuration microservices
+* [DerbyJS](https://derbyjs.com/) - a full-stack framework for writing modern web applications
 * [express](http://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js
 * [Fastify](https://www.fastify.io/) - Fast and low overhead web framework, for Node.js
 * [Feathers](http://feathersjs.com/) is a very thin wrapper on top of Express and Socket.io
-* [hapi](http://hapijs.com/) - A rich framework for building applications and services
+* :+1: [hapi](http://hapijs.com/) - A rich framework for building applications and services
 * [koa](http://koajs.com/) - Next generation web framework for Node.js
 * [LoopBack](http://loopback.io/) is a highly-extensible, open-source Node.js framework
 * [micro](https://github.com/zeit/micro) - Asynchronous HTTP microservices